waffle-iron/DAO-1.0/tests/README.md

 transferred.

 - *fuel_fail2*
-During the fueling period of the DAO, buy DAO tokens from all accounts with both normal buying and with createTokenProxy().
+During the fueling period of the DAO, create DAO tokens from all accounts with both normal creation and with createTokenProxy().
 When the goal is not reached make sure that the refunds when having used createTokenProxy() are distributed back to the users correctly.